No Smoking in Public Places Policy: 5 Things You Need to Know

 - within the buildings and premises of public and private hospitals, medical, dental and optical clinics, health centers, nursing homes, dispensaries and laboratories

-- Section 6 of the Act refers to areas where smoking is restricted.
-Owners/proprietors/administrators of such areas are required to designate smoking/non-smoking areas:
+- Sec.
+6 of the Act refers to areas where smoking is not absolutely prohibited.
+Nevertheless, owners/proprietors/administrators of such places are required to designate smoking/non-smoking areas:

 - all enclosed spaces open to the general public;